 Vulvar cancer is cancer that starts on the outer female genitals.
 The vulva includes the labia, clitoris, and vaginal opening.
 There are different types of vulvar cancer.
 They are:

-- Squamous cell carcinoma—cancers of the skin cells, most common type of vulvar cancer
+- Squamous cell carcinoma—cancers of the skin cells, the most common type

 - Adenocarcinoma—from fluid producing glands, less common

 Cancer happens when cells divide without control or order.
 These cells grow together to form a tumor.
 They can invade and damage nearby tissues.
 They can also spread to other parts of the body.

 It is not clear what causes changes in the cells.
 It is likely a combination of genes and environment.